Allicolyer/personal-website/_posts/2016-01-01-curiosity-machine.markdown

 ### Aerospace

-In a partnership with Boeing, I worked with engineers to develop hands on projects around what they do
+In a partnership with Boeing, I worked with engineers to develop hands on projects around what they work on at Boeing.
+In total, my team developed 21 design challenges and three videos to accompany each one.
+Below are three of challenges that I worked to develop.

 | [Engineer a Safe Stopping Robot](https://www.curiositymachine.org/challenges/109/){:target="_blank"} | [Engineer a Fuel Level Detector](https://www.curiositymachine.org/challenges/116/){:target="_blank"} | [Build an SLS Inspired Rocket](https://www.curiositymachine.org/challenges/117/){:target="_blank"} |
 |:-------------------:|:------------------------:|:-----------------:|
 | ![Safe Stopping Robot]({{site.baseurl}}/assets/img/safe-stopping.png){: .center-image} |  ![Fuel Level Detector]({{site.baseurl}}/assets/img/fuel-level.png){: .center-image} | ![SLS Rocket]({{site.baseurl}}/assets/img/sls-rocket.png){: .center-image}
 {: .design-challenge}

 ### More
 In addition to these challenges, I've also developed and contributed to many others.
-Some notable examples include
+Some notable examples are listed below.

 | [Build a Planting Machine](https://www.curiositymachine.org/challenges/121/){:target="_blank"}| [Build a Blooming Flower](https://www.curiositymachine.org/challenges/68/){:target="_blank"} | [Make a Root System](https://www.curiositymachine.org/challenges/61/){:target="_blank"} |
 |:-------------------:|:------------------------:|:-----------------:|